Multi-thread resolution

 // Add maven dependencies at runtime

-Choco 4 provides a simple way to use several threads to treat a problem.
-The main idea of that driver is to solve the same model with different search strategies and to share few information to make these threads help each others.
+Choco-solver provides a simple way to use several threads to treat a problem.
+The main idea of that driver is to solve the same model with different search strategies and to share information to make these threads help each other.

 import org.chocosolver.solver.ParallelPortfolio;